Benny Giay: Early life and education

 Giay attended junior high school in Tiom (Paniai) from 1960 to 1967.
 In 1971 he went to a teacher training school also in Tiom.
 He started his studies in social work at the Cenderawasih University (UNCEN) in Jayapura, Papua, Indonesia in 1974.
 From 1980 to 1983, he studied for a Master of Divinity degree at the Asian Theological Seminary, in Manila, the Philippines.

 He was ordained as a pastor in the Kemah Injil Church (KINGMI) (Gospel Tabernacle Church), which was founded by the Christian and Missionary Alliance.
 In 1983, he was appointed lecturer at the Jaffray Theological College in Makassar, South Sulawesi and for three years he also taught courses for pastors in Kalimantan.
 In 1987, Giay returned to Papua to work as a pastor.
 He took the initiative of establishing the Walter Post Theological College there, so that students would not have to go all the way to Makassar if they wanted to study for the ministry.
-He also founded there a Masters study in theology.
+He founded a Masters study in theology there, later, as well.

 From 1990 to 1995, he did his doctoral studies in social anthropology at the Free University in Amsterdam, The Netherlands.
 He did field work in Paniai, Papua, from June 1991 to March 1992.
 He graduated in 1995 with a thesis on the Wege Bage, a new religious movement led by Zakheus Pakage in his home district of Paniai.

 He was elected Chairman of the Synod of Kingmi Papua (Gereja Kemah Injil di Tanah Papua, or the Gospel Tabernacle Church in Papualand) for the period 2010-2020.